Seabourn Cruise Line

 More recently, in April 2011 Seabourn underwent another major shift as Carnival Corp. moved its operations under the umbrella of Holland America Line, another of the cruise conglomerate's brands.
 Seabourn is now based at Holland America corporate headquarters in Seattle.

-In other major news for Seabourn, its most recent newbuild order, a series of three, nearly identical 32,000-ton, 450-passenger vessels, was recently completed.
-Its Odyssey, Sojourn and Quest debuted in 2009, 2010 and 2011 respectively and at least the first two are already topping many best luxury ship lists (including Cruise Critic's own Editors Picks).
+In other major news for Seabourn, its six-strong fleet was halved in February 2013 when Windstar bought its three original vessels, and it now operates a series of just three, nearly identical 32,000-ton, 450-passenger vessels.
+Seabourn Odyssey, Sojourn and Quest debuted in 2009, 2010 and 2011 respectively, and regularly top many best luxury ship lists (including Cruise Critic's own Editors Picks).

-Hallmarks of Seabourn, whatever class of ship, include superb, intuitive service; high quality cuisine that includes innovative and traditional dishes; and a more inclusive experience, in which cocktails, coffees, and spa classes are all included in cruise fares.
+Hallmarks of Seabourn include superb, intuitive service; high quality cuisine that includes innovative and traditional dishes; and a more inclusive experience, in which cocktails, coffees, and spa classes are all included in cruise fares.

-And of course the younger trio, while appealing to a broad mix of ages (from 40-something and above), offer shorter voyages and more mainstream calls, so it attracts a new passenger to the line.
+The younger trio, while appealing to a broad mix of ages (from 40-something and above), offer relatively shorter voyages and more mainstream calls (compared to the older three), so it attracts a new passenger to the line.

 While most of your fellow passengers are likely to be American, Seabourn appeals to travelers from a variety of countries, particularly the English speaking South Africa, Australia and Great Britain, among others.
 All are likely to be well-off and well-traveled.